-As its title suggests, the SSA programme was established with the primary goal of making us more aware of the constantly evolving situation of hazards in and from space.
+As its title suggested, the SSA programme was established with the primary goal of making us more aware of the constantly evolving situation of hazards in space.

-The programme is split into three segments, reflecting these dangers and based at ESA’s Operations Centre in Darmstadt, Germany, and this is the story so far...
+The programme was split into three segments reflecting these dangers, and was based at ESA’s Operations Centre in Darmstadt, Germany.
+This is the story so far...

 Space Weather Segment